Dapsen101/About-Me/README.md

 - Web page structure with HTML
 - Styling with CSS
 - Basic DOM manipulation with JavaScript
-- Hosting a website using GitHub Pages# About-Me
+- Hosting a website using GitHub Pages